stephenmichaelf/stephenmichaelf.github.io/_posts/2016-11-14-My-First-Post.md

 int x = 1;
 ```

+Prerequisites:
+In order to do this exact setup you will need Visual Studio installed on your computer and an AWS account setup.

+We are going to perform the following steps:

+1. Create a message queue in SQS
+2. Write a program that will wrap SQS and allow us to write to the queue
+3. Write a program that will wrap SQS and allow us to read from the queue
+- a.
+This program will also have a wrapper for SES that sends emails

 Tasks
 * Add some diagrams to make it more clear, including sample data values
 * Add a section describing how this pattern can be generalized to other purposes and how, what to watch out for, what the requirements are